singleballplay/picam/README.md

+# Introduction

+Picam allows UVC video and audio (ALSA) devices on a Debian based system, like the Raspberry Pi, to create RTSP streams for use in live streaming application.
+It was originallly developed as a low cost network camera solution to help live stream pinball.
+The project is a Python application using the Gstreamer RTSPServer and a Flask web application to manage the configurations as well as provide realtime configuration changes for available controls like recording level or V4L2 options (e.g. brightness, exposure, auto focus, etc).

 # Prebuilt Image

 For convenience, a prebuilt image is available.
-It is built using the pi-gen project to build a custom Raspbian Buster lite image which already has the setup procedure completed.
+It is built using the [pi-gen](https://github.com/aaronhanson/pi-gen/tree/picam) project to build a custom Raspberry Pi OS Lite image which already has the setup procedure completed.
 It also has SSH enabled and the hostname has been changed to *picam*.
-After writing the image to a card, plug the device in with a networking cable and give it a moment to boot up and visit [http://picam:5000](http://picam:5000).
+If you are using the Raspberry Pi Imager you can adjust the Wifi settings, hostname, username, etc. After writing the image to a card, plug the device in with a networking cable and give it a moment to boot up and visit [http://picam:5000](http://picam:5000).
 You can configure the WiFi from there along with all of the other configuration of devices.

 Download [picam-v4.1.0.zip](https://drive.google.com/file/d/1VBOjTcpZNm-whi3T-vfK_K-lA2CjFx9N/view?usp=sharing)